wp-plugins/jw-player-snapshot-tool/readme.txt

 Follow these steps to install:

-1. Install and activate plugin JW Player for WordPress – Flash & HTML5 Video Player.
+1. Install and activate plugin [JW Player for WordPress – Flash & HTML5 Video Player](http://wordpress.org/extend/plugins/jw-player-plugin-for-wordpress/).
 1. Upload the entire `jw-player-snapshot-tool` folder to the `/wp-content/plugins/` directory.
 1. Activate the plugin through the 'Plugins' menu in WordPress.

 == Screenshots ==

-1. screenshot-1.png
+1. JW Player Snapshot Tool in action

 == Changelog ==